DatanoiseTV/myrmt/README.md

 # Design

-The frequncy generator is based on these formulae:
+The frequency generator is based on these formulae:

 ```
 Fclk = ( FREQ_APB / Prescaler ) [Hz] RMT internal clock